Table of contents

 Start asking questions!

 Nothing makes your business profile more approachable than showing a little behind-the-scenes footage.
-It makes people feel connected to your brand and humanises it.
+It makes people feel connected to your brand and humanizes it.

-- ask which colour should you produce next;
+- Ask which color should you produce next.

-- show how production looks like.
-Customers are more aware of ecological and economic impact their purchases have on environment
+- Show how production looks like.
+Customers are more aware of the ecological and economic impact their purchases have on the environment.

 The list can go on and on!
 The sky is the limit.

-That’s quite a lot of information for one blog posts, so let’s sum it up quickly!
+That’s quite a lot of information for one blog post, so let’s sum it up quickly!

-- With the development of different social media channels, the definition of the share of voice changed.
-Nowadays, it includes the online talk around your brand.
+- With the development of different social media networks, the definition of the share of voice changed.
+Nowadays, it includes online talk about your brand.

-- Measuring the share of voice will help you better scale your marketing activities.
+- Measuring the SOV will help you better scale your marketing efforts.